LEADING OFF: Indians go for 18, Brewers can sweep Cubs | KitchenerPost.ca

 DAY OF REST

-The Nationals can clinch the NL East with a win against Philadelphia and a Miami loss, but don't expect to see Anthony Rendon, Daniel Murphy and Ryan Zimmerman fighting for the title.
+Stephen Strasburg and the Nationals can clinch the NL East with a win against Philadelphia and a Miami loss, but don't expect to see Anthony Rendon, Daniel Murphy and Ryan Zimmerman fighting for the title.
 Manager Dusty Baker had planned to rest most of his regulars, and he's standing by that even with Washington's magic number at two.
-"We've got some young players that are going to play tomorrow," Baker said.
-"Twenty-one games in 20 days — these guys need a blow and tomorrow is the perfect time to give them one."
+"We've got some young players that are going to play (Sunday)," Baker said.
+"Twenty-one games in 20 days — these guys need a blow, and tomorrow is the perfect time to give them one."

 PAINFUL TIMING